grace-notes/website/contents/topics/claudius.md

 used to play as he rode in his chariot, having the tables so fitted, that the game was not disturbed by the motion of the carriage.

-XXXIV.
+## XXXIV ##

 His cruel and sanguinary disposition was exhibited upon great as well as trifling occasions.
 When any person was to be put to the torture, or criminal punished for parricide, he was impatient for the execution, and would have it performed in his own presence.
 When he was at Tibur, being desirous of seeing an example of the old way of putting malefactors to death, some were immediately bound to a stake for the purpose; but there being no executioner to be had at the place, he sent for one from Rome, and waited for his coming until night.
 In any exhibition of gladiators, presented either by himself or others, if any of the combatants chanced to fall, he ordered them to be butchered, especially the Retiarii, that he might see their faces in the agonies of death.
 Two gladiators happening to kill each other, he immediately ordered some little knives to be made of their swords for his own use.
 He took great pleasure in seeing men engage with wild beasts, and the combatants who appeared on the stage at noon.
 He would therefore come to the theatre by break of day, and at noon, dismissing the people to dinner, continued sitting himself; and besides those who were devoted to that sanguinary fate, he would match others with the beasts, upon slight or sudden occasions; as, for instance, the carpenters and their assistants, and people of that sort, if a machine, or any piece of work in which they had been employed about the theatre did not answer the purpose for which it had been intended.
 To this desperate kind of encounter he forced one of his nomenclators, even encumbered as he was by wearing the toga.

-XXXV.
+## XXXV ##

 But the characteristics most predominant in him were fear and distrust.
 In the beginning of his reign, though he much affected a modest and humble appearance, as has been already observed, yet he durst not venture himself at an entertainment without being attended by a guard of spearmen, and made soldiers wait upon him at table instead of servants.
 He never visited a sick person, until the chamber had been first searched, and the bed and bedding thoroughly examined.
 At other times, all persons who came to pay their court to him were strictly searched by officers appointed for that purpose; nor was it until after a long time, and with much difficulty, that he was prevailed upon to excuse women, boys, and girls from such rude handling, or suffer their attendants or writing-masters to retain their cases for pens and styles.
 When Camillus formed his plot against him, not doubting but his timidity might be worked upon without a war, he wrote to him a scurrilous, petulant, and threatening letter, desiring him to resign the government, and betake himself to a life of privacy.
 Upon receiving this